From simplicial Chern-Simons theory to the shadow invariant I: A simplicial realization of

 \section{A simplicial realization of $\WLO(L)$}

 The approach for making rigorous sense of Eq. \eqref{eq2.48} which we will introduce in the present section was partly inspired by Adams' approach in \cite{Ad0,Ad1} for discretizing Abelian Chern-Simons theory or, more precisely, Abelian $BF_3$-theory.
-In fact, a crucial step in \cite{Ad0,Ad1} was the transition to the ``BF-theory point of view'', which involves, among other things, a suitable ``field doubling'', cf. Sec.
-7 and Appendix C in \cite{Ha7b}.
+In fact, a crucial step in \cite{Ad0,Ad1} was the transition to the ``BF-theory point of view'', which involves, among other things, ``group doubling'' (or, equivalently, ``field doubling''), cf. Sec. \ref{subsec3.1} above, Sec.
+7 in \cite{Ha7b}, and Appendix C in \cite{Ha7b}.

 Adams's results seem to suggest that for the discretization of non-Abelian CS theory a similar strategy will have to be used.
 It turns out, however, that for non-Abelian CS theory the advantages of the ``$BF_3$-theory point of view'' are not as obvious as in the Abelian case (cf. Remark 7.2 in Sec.
 7 of \cite{Ha7b}) and that for the derivation of our main result, i.e. Theorem \ref{main_theorem} below, it will be sufficient to work with the original ``CS theory point of view''.
 Accordingly, we will postpone the transition to $BF_3$-theory to Sec.
 7 in \cite{Ha7b}.